natalieagus/50005/docs/NS/02-internet-hierarchy.md

 1. <span class="orange-bold">Support scalability and sustained growth</span>.
 There’s really a lot of end hosts that are connected to the internet, and this number is growing, explosively.
 2. <span class="orange-bold">Tackle the problem of incommensurate scaling:</span> Different aspects of the network grow at a different rate.

+# Summary
+This chapter delves into the structured hierarchy of Internet Service Providers (ISPs) which is **vital** for global internet connectivity.
+We categorize ISPs into three levels—access, regional/national, and global.
+I also explain the role of Internet Exchange Points (IXPs) in enabling direct peering between ISPs, thus enhancing efficiency and reducing costs.
+Additionally, I discuss the significance of Content Delivery Networks (CDNs) and Points of Presence (PoPs), which are crucial for **optimizing** content delivery and improving network performance.

+This hierarchical structure is foundational for scalable and efficient connectivity across the internet.

 # Appendix
 ## IPv4 Addressing
 The IPv4 is a set of 32-bit numbers, divided into **four** parts (1 byte each).
 It allows for 4.29 billion unique addresses.